Update 2017-08-24: An activity does NOT equal a screen like I wrote originally! Corrected the post.

 In the form factor selection window accept the defaults being phone and tablet as well as a minimum SDK level of 15.

 The next window presents a set of activity types to choose the app’s main activity from.
-An activity is a user task in Android lingo and often corresponds to a screen.
+An activity is a user task in Android lingo and and also an external entry point into the app for example to start it from the launcher.
 The user’s main task will be checking his watchlists which includes swiping right and left to switch between them.
 So select “Tabbed Activity”.

 The following window allows customizing the activity.
 Change Activity Name to “WatchlistListActivity” as the activity will present a list of watchlists.
 The other names will be updated accordingly.
 After that update Title to “Watchlists”.
 Keep Navigation Style as “Swipe Views (ViewPager)”.
 To have your Tabbed Activity actually use tabs you’d have to select a different Navigation Style.